-3. AEIC Earthquake Alarms.
+2. AEIC Earthquake Alarms

-Our goal is to respond to potentially damaging earthquakes and/or events that can be felt by significant number of people.
-Earthquake alarms are generated by orb_quake_alarm program (see man page for details).
-This program continuously monitors automatic locations in summary database on kobuk computer.
-Whenever parameters of an origin (magnitude, location, and number of phases) satisfy the alarm criteria, a text message is sent to the duty cell phone.
+AEIC earthquake alarms are generated by orb_quake_alarm program (see man page for all details).
+This program continuously monitors automatic locations on earlybird (computer for AEIC's main operational system) and whenever parameters of an origin (magnitude, location, and number of phases) satisfy the alarm criteria, a text message is sent to the duty cell phone.
 This message contains alarm ID number (alarmid) and event ID number (evid) in the subject line.
 The body of the message contains the following information: magnitude, depth, number of phases, nearest population center, origin time.
 In case when this alarm is not cancelled within 3 min, a duplicate message is sent to the duty pager.
 If alarm is not cancelled within 10 min, the same text message is sent to Roger Hansen's cell phone.
 See "Earthquake Alarm Procedural Check List" for detailed description of how to cancel the alarm.

-Currently, alarms are generated for origins with at least 15 associated phases and:
+Currently, alarms are generated for:

-- M>=3.5 within 0.5 degree radius (~50 km) of Fairbanks, Anchorage and Juneau; - M>=3.8 in the region that includes Matanuska-Susitna valley, Kenai, and Prince William Sound communities; - M>=4.0 in the rest of the mainland Alaska, including the southeast region; - $M \ge 5.0$ in the Aleutians.
+- M>=3.5 events within 0.5 degree radius (~50 km) of Fairbanks, Anchorage and Juneau, - M>=3.8 events in the region that includes Matanuska-Susitna valley, Kenai, and Prince William Sound communities, - M>=4.0 in the rest of the mainland Alaska, including southeast region, - M>=5.0 in eastern Aleutians, - M>=5.5 in central Aleutians, and - M>=6.0 in western Aleutians.

-Exact polygons for the above-mentioned regions are given in /Seis/databases/regions/alarm_regions database.
-The alarm trigger parameters can be found in /iwrun/sum/run/pf/orb_quake_alarm.pf parameter file.
+Exact polygons for the above-mentioned regions are given in

+/Seis/databases/regions/alarm_regions database.
+Exact trigger parameters can be found in /iwrun/op/run/pf/orb_quake_alarm_duty.pf parameter file.
 See also map below.